Corrigan Walk Art Tour

 Bond University is home to Australia's largest private collection of Indigenous art on public display.

 Tracing the evolution of Indigenous art from the traditional Western Desert Movement to the colourful contemporary styles, the Corrigan Walk is now attracting international acclaim.
-The unique collection features the works of our most celebrated and revered Indigenous artists including Clifford Possum Tjapaltjarri, Sally Gabori, Tommy Watson and Gloria Petyarre.
+The unique collection features the works of our most celebrated and revered Indigenous artists including Gloria Petyarre and the late Clifford Possum Tjapaltjarri, Sally Gabori and Tommy Watson.

-The collection is named in honour of art patron and collector, Dr Patrick Corrigan AM, who has almost single-handedly created the Bond University Indigenous and non-Indigenous Art Collection through personal donations, loans and procurement and the University is extremely grateful for his generosity.
+The collection is named in honour of art patron and collector, Dr Patrick Corrigan AM, who has very generously helped create the Bond University Indigenous and non-Indigenous Art Collection through personal donations, long term loans and facilitating donations from the art community.

 The Corrigan Walk Art Tour provides a fascinating insight into these works, highlighting the artists, the dreamtime stories woven into each piece and the history of Indigenous art.